-Sound Step Recharge review
+Sound Step Recharge full review

 On the face of it, the Sound Step Recharge is an iOS device dock/speaker system.
 It is, however, much more than that thanks to an auxiliary mini jack stereo input, Bluetooth pairing with phones, computers or any A2DP compatible device, and a built-in rechargeable battery.